MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 # Manage Users and Permissions
 To add users in [!INCLUDE[d365fin](includes/d365fin_md.md)], your company's Office 365 administrator must first create the users in the Office 365 Admin Center.
 For more information, see [Add Users to Office 365 for business](https://support.office.com/en-us/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc)

 Once users are created in Office 365, they can be imported into the **Users** window by using the **Get Users from Office 365** action.
-Users are assigned permission sets depending on the plan assigned to the User in Office 365.
+Users are assigned permission sets depending on the plan assigned to the user in Office 365.

 You can then proceed to assign permission sets to the users to define which database objects, and thereby which UI elements, they have access to, and in which companies.
 You can add users to user groups.
 This makes it easier to assign the same permission sets to multiple users.